Transient User and Developer Manual

 • The abstract transient-child class is the base class of both transient-group (and therefore all groups) as well as of transient-suffix (and therefore all suffix and infix commands).

-This class exists because the elements (a.k.a. “children”) of certain groups can be other groups instead of suffix and infix commands.
+This class exists because the elements (or “children”) of certain groups can be other groups instead of suffix and infix commands.

 • The abstract transient-group class is the superclass of all other group classes.